 I don't think I've ever met a brownie I didn't like.
-But what I don't like is all the calories, fat and sugar!
+But I don't like all the calories, fat and sugar!
 So I love to find ways to cut those down, without sacrificing taste.
-And I have totally succeeded with this recipe!
-I was blown away by how delicious these Healthy Applesauce & Spinach Brownies are 4 WW points on my plan, but you can click HERE to see how many WW points they are on your plan.
+And I have totally succeeded with this brownie recipe.
+I was blown away by how delicious these Applesauce and Spinach Brownies are!
+They are rich, moist, chocolatey, and easy to make!

 Jump to:

-I'm also huge fan of veggies in my dessert.
+I'm also a huge fan of veggies in my dessert.
 It just makes me feel like I'm eating something healthier and actually getting some vitamins with my chocolate.
 And therefore I feel less guilty.
-Here are some more dessert recipes with veggies:
+Here are some more sweet healthy recipes with hidden veggies in the form of vegetable purees:

 - Potatoes: Potato Ice Cream